-Figure 5-21 Storm Control
+Figure 5-24 Storm Control

-- Broadcast Control: Enable or disable the broadcast control to limit the broadcast frames.
-Ports belong to the same Trunk should have the same value - Multicast Control: Enable or disable the multicast control to limit the multicast frames, enabling multicast control will also enable broadcast control.
-All ports share the same setting - UL Control: Enable or disable the UL control to limit the UL packets, enabling UL control will also enable broadcast control and multicast control.
-All ports share the same setting - Limit Rate: Indicates the maximum rate (frames per second) at which the controlled packets configured above are forwarded.
-For the UL control, the unit is kilo frames per second, and the statistic is the sum of all ports.
-All ports share the same setting
+- Broadcast Control: Enable or disable the broadcast control to limit the broadcast frames. - Multicast Control: Enable or disable the multicast control to limit the multicast frames, enabling multicast control will also enable broadcast control. - UL Control: Enable or disable the UL control to limit the UL packets, enabling UL control will also enable broadcast control and multicast control.

+Limit Rate: Indicates the maximum rate (kilobytes per second) at which the controlled packets configured above are forwarded.
+For the 1000M port, if set the value of 64K, the actual value is about 70Kbps.